 Our researchers at the Electron Science Research Institute represent a wide range of disciplines:

-Micro/nano-photonic research and education activities carried out by ESRI staff and postgraduates have been supported by funds from the School and the Office of Research and Innovation at ECU, as well as external industry projects and WA State Government funding.
+Micro/nano-photonic research and education activities carried out by ESRI staff and postgraduates have been supported by funds from the School and the Research Services at ECU, as well as external industry projects and WA State Government funding.

 Please leave a comment about your rating so we can better understand how we might improve the page.